SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoUserPoolUserAttributeType.md

----
-layout: glossary
-title: Add-VSCognitoUserPoolUserAttributeType
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCognitoUserPoolUserAttributeType

 ## SYNOPSIS
-Adds an AWS::Cognito::UserPoolUser.AttributeType resource property to the template
+Adds an AWS::Cognito::UserPoolUser.AttributeType resource property to the template.
+AttributeType is a property of the AWS::Cognito::UserPoolUser: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cognito-userpooluser.html resource that defines name-value pairs for a user in an Amazon Cognito User Pool.

 ## SYNTAX